Trustworthy-Engineered-Autonomy-Lab/hsai-predictor/README.md

-# How Safe Am I Given What I See?
+# How Safe Will I Be Given What I Saw?

 **Calibrated Prediction of Safety Chances for Image-Controlled Autonomy**